andypoly/magicavoxel-shaders/README.md

 --------------------

 Landscape designer with lots of options including water level
-This is a heavy shader - may not work on basic gpus (intel)!
+This is a heavy shader
+Select multiple colors in the palette to shade the landscape by height

 **height:** amount of volume height to fill with tallest peaks
 **scale:** noise scale